rekt407/rollbit-marketplace-utility/readme.md

 ```
 Or download the ZIP file and extract it.

-Or download the ZIP file and extract it.

 ### Step 2: Open Chrome Extensions Page

 1. Open Google Chrome.